spikeheap/home_cookbook/_recipes/cinnamon_buns.md

     - 50g Caster Sugar
     - 10g Salt
     - 200g Unsalted Butter

-#For The Filling;
+  "For The Filling":
     - 150g Unsalted Butter
     - 250g Soft Brown Sugar
     - 2 Tsp Cinnamon

-#For The Egg Glaze;
+  For The Egg Glaze:
     - 1 Egg
     - 2 Tbsp Full Fat Milk

-# For The Sugar Glaze;
+  For The Sugar Glaze:
     - 100g Caster Sugar
     - 100g Water

 recipeInstructions:
-- Start by making the dough.
-Put the milk and eggs into the bowl of a food mixer then add the flour.
-Break in the yeast to one side of the bowl, then add the salt and sugar and butter to the other side
+- Add the milk and eggs to the food mixer bowl.
+- Add the flour, salt, sugar and butter over the wet ingredients, and mix gently to get the salt away from the surface.
+- Add the yeast
-- Mix on a slow speed for 4 minutes then increase the speed to medium and mix for a further 10-12 minutes until the dough comes away cleanly from the side of the bowl.
+- Mix on slow for 5 minutes (until combined)
+- Increase the mixer speed for 10 minutes until silky and the dough comes away cleanly.
-- Form the dough into a ball and pop into a clean floured bowl.
-Cover and leave for around 45 minutes or until double in size.
+- Form dough into a ball, cover and leave for 45 minutes (double in size).
-- Lightly flour a work surface and roll the dough into a rectangle roughly the size of an A3 sheet of paper.
+- Tip onto a lightly floured worktop, and roll out to an A3-sized rectangle.
-- For the filling, beat the butter and sugar together until pale and stir in the cinnamon.
-Spread the filling over the top of the dough.
+- "Make the filling: beat the butter and sugar until pale.
+Stir in the cinnamon."
-- With the long side facing you, fold in half lengthways to enclose the filling and slice it widthways into 12 strips each roughly 3.5cm across.
-Next, use a sharp knife to cut twice down the length of each strip to make three strands.
-Plait the three strands together and repeat to make 12 individual plaits.
+- Spread the filling over the dough.
+- Grease a 12-cup muffin tray
+- Fold in half lengthways.
+Then slice widthways into 12 long-thin strips each ~35mm wide.
+- Take each strip and make 2 addition cuts 80% of the length of the strip to allow plaiting.
-- Take each plait and roll it up along its length to create a knot.
-Grease a 12 cup muffin tray and pop the knots into the tray.
-Cover and allow to prove for 1 hour.
+- Plait a strip, then roll it up along the length to create a knot and place it in the greased muffin tray.
+- Cover and leave to prove for 1 hour.
+- Preheat the oven to 200°C.
-- Aim to have your wood fired oven at around 200°C with little to no flame.
-Brush the knots with the egg glaze and pop into the oven to bake for between 15-20 minutes until golden.
+- Brush the knots with egg glaze and bake for 15-20 minutes until golden.
 - Meanwhile, make the sugar glaze.
-Put the sugar and water in a pan and bring to the boil, turn down to a simmer until you have a light syrup.
+Combine the sugar and water in a saucepan and bring to the boil.
+Once boiling, reduce the heat and simmer until you have a light syrup.
-- Brush the baked knots with the syrup while still hot and leave to cool before devouring.
+- Brush the baked knots with the syrup while still hot and leave to cool.
 ---